 It is important to note that an employee can not be dismissed upon the first offence, the only exceptions to this rule are if a gross misconduct has been committed.

 Where underperformance is the reason for dismissal, the employee should always be given the opportunity to make the relevant improvements and should be provided with a warning in advance.
 Dismissal proceedings should always include an informal and formal warning prior to final dismissal.
 The employee should also be given the opportunity to refute any claims put forward and appeal any warnings/letters of dismissal.

 In order to protect both employees and employers it is advised that strong business disciplinary procedures are in place.
 Where there is a question about unfair dismissal, business disciplinary procedures will play a large role in determining the outcome of any claims.
-Employers should always prior to dismissing an employee.
+Employers should always seek legal advice prior to dismissing an employee.